 October 1, 1992 -- Brent Fedyk was traded to Philadelphia by Detroit for the Flyers' 4th round choice (later traded to Boston) in the 1993 Entry Draft.

 December 11, 1992 -- Detroit scored four second period goals, including two by Dino Ciccarelli, in a 4-2 home win.
-Sergei Federov (1-1-2) returned to the lineup after missing eight games in which the Red Wings were just 1-6-1 and scored the first goal of the game.
-The Red Wings scored three times in the opening 3:30 of the second period to take a 3-0 lead.
+The Flyers scored twice in the third period.
 Dominic Roussel was replaced after the second period for Stephane Beauregard who saved all 16 shots he faced.
-The Flyers scored twice in the third period.

 January 17, 1993 -- Steve Yzerman (1-4-5) had five points and Detroit recovered from an early three-goal deficit to win 7-4 in Philadelphia.
 The Flyers scored an even-strength goal, a PPG and a SHG to lead 3-0 12:23 into the first period.
 The Red Wings responded with the next four goals and held a 4-3 lead after two periods.
 Keith Acton tied the game with a third period goal but Dino Ciccarelli scored with 9:57 remaining for the eventual GWG.
 Sheldon Kennedy made it 6-4.
 Tim Cheveldae picked up the win by making 23 saves.
 Tommy Soderstrom made 29 stops in the loss.